 Ask your team about a service called diabetes self-management education and support (DSMES).
 You will learn skills to help you better manage your diabetes and find support when you need it.
 This service may be given in a group setting or one-on-one with your team.

 The goal of treatment is to keep blood sugar levels as close to normal as possible, but not too low.
 To do this, you will need to control your blood sugar.
 You will need to check it regularly.

 You may be able to control your type 2 diabetes with:

 But you may also need to take medicine or insulin.

 Treatment may include some or all of these:

 Being more active.
 Get at least 150 minutes a week of exercise or physical activity.
 Don’t let more than 2 days go by without being active.
 When sitting for long periods of time, get up for light activity every 30 minutes.

 Meal planning.
-You will need to eat foods that don’t cause your blood sugar to rise too quickly.
-Your healthcare provider will give you resources about what foods to plan your meals around.
+You will need to eat foods that don’t cause your blood sugar to rise too fast.
+Your healthcare provider will help you get started with a personal nutrition program.